-- Goldenseal (Hydrastis canadensis), 500 - 1,000 mg, 3 times per day; often used with echinacea.
+- Goldenseal (Hydrastis canadensis); often used with echinacea.
 Goldenseal interacts with many medications, including blood thinners.
 It may also lower blood sugar.
 Ask your doctor before taking goldenseal if you take any other medication or if you have diabetes.

-- Andrographis (Andrographis paniculata), 400 mg, 3 times per day.
+- Andrographis (Andrographis paniculata).
 Andrographis may increase the risk of bleeding, especially if you also take blood thinners.
 Andrographis may also interact with medications for high blood pressure.
 People with autoimmune diseases should not take andrographis.
 People with fertility problems should not take andrographis except under their doctor's supervision.

-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.
 Some of the most common remedies used for pericarditis are listed below.
-The common dose is 3 - 5 pellets of a 12X to 30C remedy every 1 - 4 hours until your symptoms improve.
+The common dose is 3 to 5 pellets of a 12X - 30C remedy every 1 to 4 hours until your symptoms improve.

 - Aconite.
 For sudden, sharp pains accompanied by anxiety (especially fear of dying) and restlessness.